UJPyon/lol_stats_data_visualization/README.md

-# League Ward Placement Data Visualization
+# League of Legends Statistics

 ## Background and Overview
   * Motivation for project